Recipe by @eatmovemake for Great American Turkey Company

 Remove saucepan from heat and let cool for about 5 minutes.
 Finally, add in Greek yogurt and mix until thoroughly combined.

-Serve with rice, noodles or with naan bread.
+Serve with cauliflower, rice, noodles or with naan bread.

 Gobble up and enjoy!